Who Is James Taylor?

 In 1965, Taylor committed himself to McLean Psychiatric Hospital in Massachusetts.
 During his stay there, he honed his songwriting skills.
 After leaving McLean in 1966, he helped form a band, The Flying Machine.
 When the group broke up, Taylor moved to London, where he was signed by the Beatles' Apple record label.
-Taylor's debut album, James Taylor, was well-liked by critics but didn't sell well.

-In 1969, Taylor returned to the United States.
+Following the release of his 1968 debut album, James Taylor, which received a positive reception from critics but didn't sell well, Taylor returned to the United States.
 Struggling with a heroin addiction, he checked into a hospital in New York, and then went to Austin Riggs, a Massachusetts psychiatric facility.
 After those stays, he played the 1969 Newport Folk Festival.
 He then moved to California and recorded a new album, this time for Warner Brothers.

 Taylor's career skyrocketed with the success of his second album, Sweet Baby James (1970), which contains what may be Taylor's best-known song, the gentle "Fire and Rain."
 Both the album and the song reached No. 3 in their respective chart categories.
 On his next album, Mud Slide Slim and the Blue Horizon, Taylor had a No. 1 hit with his cover of "You've Got a Friend," written by Carole King.
 He also won a Grammy for his performance of that song.